SparksFire1410/watch-duty-pwa/replit.md

 # Edispatches monitor for Watch Duty

 ## Overview
-A Windows desktop alert application that monitors fire dispatch calls from edispatches.com.
-Built for watch duty purposes to track grass fires, brush fires, wildland fires, and wildfires across all US states.
+A web-based alert application that monitors fire department dispatch calls from edispatches.com.
+Built for watch duty purposes to track fire department calls across all US states.

 ## Project Purpose
 This application helps monitor emergency fire dispatch calls in real-time, with customizable state filtering and multiple alert mechanisms including visual, audio, and desktop notifications.